Bringing compassion and care to the children of Uganda

 She also rounds and checks in with her team members regularly.

-At Sharp Grossmont, there are about two dozen Peer Supporters, including managers who play a key role to help identify staff in need.
+At Sharp Grossmont, there are about 30 Peer Supporters, including managers who play a key role to help identify staff in need.
+Sharp HealthCare has over 400 Peer Supporters systemwide.
 Any staff member can volunteer.
+This fall they are launching a Physician CAREforYou Program to further support well-being.

-She says just talking and helping them see the situation through a different lens and an empathetic eye helps immensely.
+Carrasco says just talking and helping staff see situations through a different lens and an empathetic eye helps immensely.

 Bernadette Carrasco is an administrative assistant at Sharp Grossmont Hospital’s Women’s Health Center and has been a Peer Supporter for CAREforYou for two years.